 Our Rector is willing to call at any time and looks forward to hearing from you, if you feel a visit from him might be of help.

-Every year we hold an Memorial Service.
-In 2011 this will be on Sunday 30th October in Blofield Church.
-The service starts at 3.00pm.
+Every year we hold an Memorial Service in October.
 The Rector reads out the names of all who have died in the last two years and includes other names by request.